-Fellows participate in a capstone experience that serves as a culminating learning experience at the end of their RTI program.
+Fellows participate in a capstone experience that serves as a culminating learning experience at the end of their RTI programs.
 This capstone experience consists of giving an oral presentation and preparing an electronic poster on their research projects that is shared at a special RTI session at the Medical Library Association annual meeting.
 Through the capstone project, RTI Fellows apply skills learned during the institute and develop skills such as oral communication, public speaking, media literacy, goal setting, etc.—skills that will help them build research confidence and readiness so that they are able to use evidence in their professional practice to enhance services and the communities they serve.

-- Lessick S, Philbrick J, Vardell E, Gore S, MacEachern M. Elevate your practice with research: RTI Fellows and faculty share their experience designing and conducting research.
-[PowerPoint slides].
+- Lessick S, Philbrick J, Vardell E, Gore S, MacEachern M. Elevate your practice with research: RTI fellows and faculty share their experience designing and conducting research [PowerPoint slides].
 Session at: Elevate!
 MLA ’19: Medical Library Association Annual Meeting; Chicago, IL; 3–8 May 2019.
 10 PowerPoint slides, color.

 RTI Fellows’ Scholarly Contributions